Lautenschlager-id/transfromage/docs/Client.md

 ---
 >### client:joinTribeHouse (  )
 >
->Joins the tribe house, if the account is in a tribe.
+>Joins the tribe house (if the account is in a tribe).
 >
 ---
 >### client:kickTribeMember ( memberName )